-GBI owns the global rights to Green Globes®-a green commercial building rating system that combines education with environmental assessments within interactive online tools for new and existing buildings as well as major renovations.
+GBI owns the global rights to Green Globes[®]-a green commercial building rating system that combines education with environmental assessments within interactive online tools for new and existing buildings as well as major renovations.
 Green Globes isn't here merely to set the bar for building performance, but rather to help its customers achieve success.
 Our third-party assessors personally visit properties to review progress toward compliance and certification, provide feedback on opportunities for improvement, and collaborate with project teams to ensure that buildings meet certification requirements and are on track to achieve sustainability goals.
 GBI has made the commitment to revise its Green Globes rating system using the ANSI consensus process and ANSI approved procedures.

-The following document represents revisions to GBI 01-2019 as a result of a public comment period in November 2019 and following more than 45 public Subcommittee and Consensus Body meetings.
-The revised Standard will update the rating system currently designated Green Globes NC 2019.
-The GBI maintains ANSI/GBI 01-2019: Green Globes Assessment Protocol for Commercial Buildings through a continuous maintenance schedule allowing for more frequent updates typically completing revisions over a two-year period.
+The following document represents revisions to GBI 01-2010 as a result of over 800 public comments and over 200 public Subcommittee and Consensus Body meetings.
+The revised Standard became the rating system currently designated Green Globes NC 2019.
+The GBI maintains ANSI/GBI 01-2019: Green Globes Assessment Protocol for Commercial Buildings through a continuous maintenance schedule allowing for more frequent updates than the periodic maintenance schedule allows.